Radar RD6

-The Radar Horizon (雷达地平线 (Léidá Dìpíngxiàn)) is an all-electric mid-size pickup truck produced by the Chinese automaker Geely under the Radar brand.
+The Radar Horizon (雷达地平线 (Léidá Dìpíngxiàn)) is a battery electric mid-size pickup truck produced by the Chinese automaker Geely under the Radar brand.
 It is built on the Sustainable Experience Architecture (SEA).
 The interior shares many parts with the Geely Haoyue SUV.
 Radar Auto has its own R&D facility in Hangzhou and an EV plant in Zibo, Shandong.

 Overview

-The public debut of the RD6 was scheduled for the 2022 Chengdu Motor Show starting on August 26, 2022.
-The launch on the Chinese car market for the RD6 was on September 9.
+The public debut of the RD6 was scheduled for the 2022 Chengdu Motor Show starting on 26 August 2022.
+The launch on the Chinese car market for the RD6 was on 9 September.
 The first version to be launched is the rear-wheel drive model with 268 hp, good for a 0–100 km/h acceleration under six seconds.

 The RD6 is available in single- and dual-motor configurations.
 Previously, it was reported that it would have a range up to 600 km depending on the battery configuration, with power outputs ranging between 200 hp and nearly 400 hp.
 The pure electric range could reach 373 mi based on China's CLTC.

 Payload 450 kg, 3000 kg towing, 1200 litre bed, 70 litre frunk.
 6 kW output panel (220V outlets, two of each: 10A, 12A and 16A), V2L (vehicle to load) and V2V (vehicle to vehicle).